mhoye/Bespoke_IO/README.md

   http://github.com/mhoye/Bespoke_IO

 under the Mozilla Public License.

+There's some work to be done on cleaning up the text in the app that's ongoing, but the application will generate customized .MSIs as described.

 ## Overview